Current Role of Nuclear Power

 The contribution of nuclear to clean, reliable electricity is threatened by the approaching, inevitable retirement of existing reactors.
 NRC licenses expire and reactor retirements begin in 2029.
 All currently operating plants will retire by 2050.

-Despite the advantages of high reliability, competitive generating costs, and low environmental impact, the potential for new builds in the U.S. of GWe scale, conventional plants is not very promising, especially for utilities in unregulated markets.
-This hesitance is due to inherently uncertain licensing and construction costs and durations, and perceived health and environmental risks.
+Despite the advantages of high reliability, competitive generating costs, and low environmental impact, the potential, in the U.S., for new large scale nuclear plant builds is not very promising, especially for utilities in unregulated markets.
+This hesitance is due to uncertainty in licensing, construction costs and durations, as well as perceived environmental risks.

 The NuScale SMR has key characteristics that answer many of the concerns raised by communities as utilities consider new nuclear for their future generation portfolio.
 We’re here to help usher in a better power—smarter, cleaner, and safer—for all humankind.
 We’re leading the next generation of nuclear.